clang-ykt/ONNF/doc/Dialects/onnx.md

 #### Results:

-1. `Y`: memref of any type values or tensor of any type values
+1. `Y`: memref of any type values or tensor of any type values or none type
-1. `Y_h`: memref of any type values or tensor of any type values
+1. `Y_h`: memref of any type values or tensor of any type values or none type

 ### onnx.GatherElements (ONNXGatherElementsOp)
 ONNX GatherElements operation